engilorian/labelflow/README.md

     python main.py
     ```

-3. Choose a printing mode when prompted:
+3. Choose a printing mode:
-    - 1: Print each label immediately after scanning
+    - 1 — Print each label immediately after scanning an asset
-    - 2: Scan barcodes first, then print labels together
+    - 2 — Scan all assets first, then print labels in batch

-4. Start scanning barcodes:
-    - Simply scan each barcode
-    - Repeat for each item
-    - When finished, type **done** and press Enter to stop scanning (this ends the scanning session)
+4. Enter data as prompted:
+    - Input PO Number once at start
+    - Input starting Asset Tag Number
+    - Type exit at any prompt to end scanning

+5. The program prints labels and saves all scanned data.

 ## Where to Find Your Data